 Letters of Support

-Applicants may include up to five letters from individuals or groups other than the Co-PIs and Collaborators (letters of commitment are required from them), including those impacted by the project, to demonstrate support for the project.
+Letters of support may include up to five letters from individuals or groups other than the Co-PIs, Collaborators and consultants (letters of commitment are required from them) to demonstrate support for the project.
 The letters must be uploaded as a single PDF.

 Optional Materials

-Reprints or other materials, such as consent forms or laboratory methods, may be submitted for use by the reviewers at their discretion.
-Optional materials are limited to no more than 10 pages and should not be used to circumvent the narrative page limits.
+Optional materials are limited to essential study materials such as consent forms and may be submitted for use by the reviewers at their discretion.
+Optional materials are limited to no more than ten pages and are not to be used to circumvent the narrative page limits.
 These materials must be uploaded as a single PDF.

 Compliance